-Illinois Dispensary License Applications cover each of the 30 elements of the conditional adult use dispensing organization license application, but complete that application by focusing on the 250 points scored by the State of Illinois for dispensary applicants.
-Your team for the Illinois adult use dispensary license is very important because of the multiple aspects of the scoring will require a diverse team, probably put together in a limited liability company.
-Finally, be sure to apply for the license by January 2, 2020 and hope you are lucky enough to get your application approved for your marijuana dispensary by May of 2020.
-The applications were released by the state of Illinois on October 1, 2019.
-Two rounds of questions will be taken.
-Applications are due between December 10, 2019 and January 2, 2020.
+Illinois Dispensary License Applications in 2020 covered each of the 30 elements of the conditional adult use dispensing organization license application, but complete that application by focusing on the 250 points scored by the State of Illinois for dispensary applicants.
+Your team for the adult use dispensary license is very important because of the multiple aspects of the scoring will require a diverse team, probably put together in a limited liability company.

 - Suitability of employee Training Plan (15 Points)

 - Business Plan, Financials, Operating Plan and Floor Plan (65 Points)

 - Knowledge and experience in cannabis or related fields (30 Points)